 Starting in 2008, the channel changed its policy.
 It expanded its documentaries with various reality shows, stories about people involved in the study and breeding of animals, and more aggressive documentary work to regain viewer interest.
 They also carried out a rebranding, altering the familiar image of the elephant.
 The designer Dunning Eley Jones was invited to create a new visual identity.

-• A winding road.
-The green color complemented the impression, creating a sense of grass, a path, and nature.
+- A winding road.
+The green color complemented the impression, evoking grass, a path, and nature.
 The emphasis indicated that the channel prefers to show animals in their natural habitat and favors true stories.
-It announced the appearance of shows about the life paths of individual fauna representatives.
+It announced the launch of shows about the life paths of individual representatives of fauna.

-• An inverted Greek letter sigma, which signifies the sum.
-The channel tries to show general trends and tell about all kinds of animals.
+- An inverted Greek letter sigma, which signifies the sum.
+The channel aims to show general trends and cover a wide range of animals.

-The “fall” of the letter also demonstrates the complication of environmental conditions leading to species extinction and global mistakes humanity makes in relation to our smaller brethren that depend on us.
+The “fall” of the letter also demonstrates the complexity of environmental conditions driving species extinction and the global mistakes humanity makes in relation to our smaller brethren who depend on us.

-The large A indicates the enormous significance that animals have for Earth’s life.
+The large A indicates the enormous significance of animals to Earth’s life.
 The channel shows their contribution to the ecosystem and their value.
 This technique demonstrates that the shows are dedicated to the animal world.

 2018 – today

-The new rebranding marked a new strategy for the channel – to bring people closer to the world of animals and to elicit joy and wonder from observing animals.
+The new rebranding marked a shift in the channel’s strategy: bringing people closer to the world of animals and eliciting joy and wonder from observing them.
 A corresponding emblem was chosen – a leaping baby elephant with the channel’s name written in lowercase letters below.
 After viewers negatively received the previous symbol, Chermayeff & Geismar & Haviv agency managed to create a more positive logo.

 The sight of a jumping animal provokes a sense of surprise, as people perceive elephants to be heavy and cumbersome.
 The TV channel’s mission is to present species from a new perspective, revealing the hidden qualities that make living creatures unique.